Welcome to the Annual General Meeting of shareholders of Elekta AB (publ)

 Point 19 – Resolution regarding Performance Share Program 2012

 Calculations of dilution are based on the number of shares issued at the time this notice was drafted.

 At the 2009 Annual General Meeting the Elekta Group introduced a performance-based share program (Performance Share Program 2009) for key employees.
-The 2010 Annual General Meeting resolved on Performance Share Program 2010 with in essence the same terms and conditions as Performance Share Program 2009.
+The 2010 and 2011 Annual General Meeting resolved on Performance Share Program 2010 and 2011, respectively, with in essence the same terms and conditions as Performance Share Program 2009.

 Each participant’s value shall be converted into a number of shares, based on the average closing share price of the Elekta class B share on NASDAQ OMX Stockholm during a period of ten trading days prior to the date on which the participants are offered the opportunity to participate in the program.